ori88c/zero-backpressure-semaphore-typescript/README.md

     const message = await mqClient.receiveOneMessage();
     if (!message) {
-      // Consider the queue as empty.
-      isQueueEmpty = true;
+      // Consider the queue as empty, for simplicity of this example. isQueueEmpty = true;
       return;
     }